Brentford (a) Saturday 7th December 3.00pm

 3. Groups of three or more can get approx 20% off East Coast Advance Singles fares if booked at www.lner.co.uk.

-If you don't mind spending most of the day on a coach, you can do it for around 30 quid return from Leeds or Sheffield with National Express.
+If you don't mind spending most of the day on a coach, you can do it for around 25 quid return from Leeds, or 20 from Sheffield with National Express.

 Getting to the ground

 The ground is about a mile east of Brentford's previous ground, Griffin Park.
 They've somehow managed to shoehorn it into a space that's not big enough for a football ground!
 Kew Bridge station is basically next to it.
 It's fairly easy to get there from Kings Cross.
-The best way is to take the Victoria line to Vauxhall and then an overground train.
+The quuickest way is probably to take the Victoria line to Vauxhall and then an overground train.
 These run every 30 minutes, and the total journey time is 50 minutes if you hit it right at Vauxhall.
-However, there are additional, faster, services from/to Vauxhall immediately before and after the game, changing at Clapham Junction.
-Alternatively you can head for Gunnersbury (from 45 minutes journey time, 10 minutes from the ground), Acton Town (35 minutes on the Piccadilly line, a good 20-25 minutes to the ground), or Chiswick Park (Piccadilly line to Acton Town, then 2 minutes on the District line, again a good 20 minutes to the ground).
+However, there are additional services from/to Vauxhall, changing at Clapham Junction.
+Alternatively you can head for Gunnersbury (from 45 minutes journey time, 10 minutes from the ground), Acton Town (35 minutes on the Piccadilly line, a good 20-25 minutes to the ground), or Chiswick Park (Victoria Line to Victoria or Piccadilly line to Hammersith, then District line, again a good 20 minutes to the ground).
 The advantage Chiswick Park has over Acton Town is that there are pubs between there and the ground.
 After the game away fans are "discouraged" from using Kew Bridge station.
 Access post-game is via an underpass from Lionel Road South.
 Away fans aren't allowed to walk around the ground to get to the queue, but have to go "the long way round", by which time the queue will be massive.
-I therefore suggest heading straight to Acton Town, from where there are tubes every two minutes.
+I therefore suggest heading straight to Gunnersbury or Acton Town, from where there are tubes every couple of minutes.
 Gunnersbury is closed for an hour after the match.

 Driving there isn't much of an option.
 There is very limited official parking, which must be pre-booked here.
 The two car parks, one next to the ground and the other a 20 minute walk away, are both expensive and situated within London's Ultra Low Emission Zone, so that's big chunk of money unless your car is exempt.
 Street parking is basically not an option anywhere near the ground because it's all restricted to permit holders.